helm/charts/stable/dask/README.md

 -   1 x Dask scheduler with port 8786 (scheduler) and 80 (Web UI) exposed on an external LoadBalancer
 -   3 x Dask workers that connect to the scheduler
--   1 x Jupyter notebook with port 80 exposed on an external LoadBalancer
+-   1 x Jupyter notebook (optional) with port 80 exposed on an external LoadBalancer
 -   All using Kubernetes Deployments

 ## Installing the Chart